abhishekar004/DSA-Java-prep/Strings/README.md

 - Returning `true` without verifying stack is empty at the end

 🔥 **Follow-ups:** Remove minimum invalid parentheses · Longest valid parentheses · Expression evaluation

 ---

+pattern tip for minimum window substring

+🧠 Pattern Tip

+👉 When you see:

+“Smallest / shortest substring”
+“Contains all characters”
+“Frequency/count matters”

+💡 Trigger:

+Sliding Window + Frequency Map

+⚙️ Approach (Short)
+Store required frequencies of t
+Expand window with right
+When all required chars are matched: shrink from left update minimum window
+🎯 Key Insight

+👉 Window becomes valid only when:

+formed == required

+That is the core condition.

+⚠️ Common Mistakes
+❌ Using set instead of frequency map
+❌ Not handling repeated chars in t
+❌ Shrinking too early
+❌ Forgetting to update min window before shrinking
+🚀 Interview Tip

+👉 This is one of the most important hard sliding window problems

+If you master this, you can solve:

+Permutation in String
+Find All Anagrams
+Smallest Distinct Window
+Longest Repeating Character Replacement

+---